What is a logbook loan?

 Are logbook loans safe?

 The FCA found that many logbook loan providers fail to carry out proper affordability checks, basing loan decisions only on the value of the vehicle being offered as security, as opposed to the borrowers’ ability to repay the loan.
-This can be problematic because owning a valuable car does not automatically mean a borrower has the money available to them to repay a loan.
+This can be problematic because owning a valuable car does not automatically mean a borrower has the money available to repay.

 What happens if you can’t repay your logbook loan?

 If you default on your logbook loan and are unable to make repayments, the lender can sell your vehicle to cover the loan repayment.
-If they have failed to register the bill of sale with the court, they may still be able to force the sale of your vehicle by applying through the courts to repossess your vehicle.
+If they’ve failed to register the bill of sale with the court, they may still be able to force the sale of your vehicle by applying through the courts to repossess it.

 There have been some reports of logbook loan providers using intimidation tactics on borrowers who have failed to repay their loans.
 The FCA has pledged that it will not register lenders who do not fulfil FCA lending requirements when offering logbook loans.
 This gives consumers some protection from illegal lending practices providing they always make sure a lender is FCA-registered.